david-soto-m/sliding_window_alt/README.md

 [circular_queue](https://crates.io/crates/circular-queue) is pretty much the same as this crate, except that this crate doesn't provide several possible orders, but provide more possible comparisons and ways of creating and pushing and a vector return.
-It doesn't allow indexing, which this create does, mostly inspired by...
+It doesn't allow indexing, which this crate does, mostly inspired by...

 [sliding_window](https://crates.io/crates/sliding_window) has a similar